Navigate to Customer Locations: Directions, ETA, Multi-Stop Routing & Geofence Auto Check-Out

 Best for low-risk or urgent dispatch (e.g., emergency call-outs) where speed matters more than address masking. |

-| Hide until “On the Way” (default in many accounts) | Toggle OFF / address masking enabled (same permissions area) | Only suburb/postcode and a general pin appear until the fieldworker taps On the Way. | Encourages the correct workflow (On the Way → Arrived → Start → Finish), improves ETA comms, and reduces unauthorised customer visits. |
+| Hide until “On the Way” (common default) | Toggle OFF / address masking enabled (same permissions area) | Only suburb/postcode and a general pin appear until the fieldworker taps On the Way. | Encourages the correct workflow (On the Way → Arrived → Start → Finish), improves ETA updates, and supports privacy. |

 How “On the Way” Works (Step-by-Step)